athnlp/athnlp-labs/labs-exercises/neural-machine-translation.md

 a dataset reader for Multi30k: ``athnlp/readers/multi30k_reader.py``.

 **Note**: We recommend that
-you train and predict withthe built-in commands using ``allennlp train/predict``.
+you train and predict with the built-in commands using ``allennlp train/predict``.
 If you need to debug your code you can programmatically execute the training process from: ``athnlp/nmt.py`` We will be reporting performance using [BLEU](https://www.aclweb.org/anthology/P02-1040).